cogentcore/core/goal/GPU.md

 }
 ```

-For CPU (regular Go) mode, the parallel `for range` loop as shown above translates into a  `tensor.VectorizeThreaded` call of the named Go function.
-For GPU mode, it launches the kernel on the GPU.

 ## Memory Organization

 Perhaps the strongest constraints for GPU programming stem from the need to organize and synchronize all the memory buffers holding the data that the GPU kernel operates on.
 Furthermore, within a GPU kernel, the variables representing this data are _global variables_, which is sensible given the standalone nature of each kernel.